OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 # Use the Yeoman generator to create an Office Add-in that uses single sign-on (preview)

-In this article, you'll walk through the process of using the Yeoman generator to create an Office Add-in for Excel, Word, or PowerPoint that uses single sign-on (SSO).
+In this article, you'll walk through the process of using the Yeoman generator to create an Office Add-in for Excel, Word, or PowerPoint that uses single sign-on (SSO) when possible, and uses an alternate method of user authentication when SSO is not supported.

 > [!TIP]
 > Before you attempt to complete this quick start, review [Enable single sign-on for Office Add-ins](../develop/sso-in-office-add-ins.md) to learn basic concepts about SSO in Office Add-ins.